jciechowski/blog/ckh6mpbu201azras1hv188qj4.md

 Currently, we have three cases based on the length of our input.
 1. 0 for the input of length 0, which means an empty string
-2. returns the same value converted to integer when a single number was passed
+2. returns the same value converted to integer when passed a single number
 3. And now the best part!
-We split the numbers by comma, map each number in a string format to integer and finally sum the result.
-We do it in full F# force using the pipeline operator, which feeds output from previous function to next one.
+We split the numbers by comma, map each digit in a string format to integer and finally sum the result.
+We do it in full F# force using the pipeline operator, which feeds output from the previous function to the next.
 Doesn't it look great?

-Finally, we can add a few more tests, just to be sure:
+Finally, we can add a few more tests to be sure:
 ```
 [<Theory>]
 [<InlineData("1,2", 3)>]